 In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842).
 This update will require organizations that lease assets to recognize on the balance sheet the assets and liabilities for the rights and obligations created by those leases.
 The new guidance will also require additional disclosures about the amount, timing and uncertainty of cash flows arising from leases.
 The provisions of this update are effective for annual and interim periods beginning after December 15, 2018.
-The Company expects a gross-up of its consolidated balance sheets as a result of recognizing lease liabilities and right of use assets.
-The Company is still evaluating the impact the adoption of this ASU will have on the consolidated financial statements.
+We anticipate adopting this standard on January 1, 2019 using the retrospective adoption approach as of the adoption date and electing certain practical expedients allowed under the standard.
+The adoption of this ASU is not expected to have a material effect on the Company's consolidated operating results or financial position.